Kun8018/Kun8018/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Front-end，usually on Javascript、Typescript、HTML、CSS
+- 🔭 I’m currently working on Front-end，My work is based on Javascript、Typescript、HTML、CSS
+- Usually，I'am using Vue or React,but this is just a tool with Javascript
+- 🌱 I’m currently learning Electron and WebGL.I beleive theses thing can help me become cooler.
+- 👯 I’m looking to collaborate on different idea.
+- 📫 You can reach me: 1027690173@qq.com
 <!--
 **Kun8018/Kun8018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.